LeeCampbell/IntroToRx/content/02_KeyTypes.md

 The basic problem with .NET events is that they get special handling from the .NET type system.
 Ironically, this makes them less flexible than if there had been no built-in support for the idea of events.
 Without .NET events, we would have needed some sort of object-based representation of events, at which point you can do all the same things with events that you can do with any other objects: you could store them in fields, pass them as arguments to methods, define methods on them and so on.

 To be fair to .NET version 1, it wasn't really possible to define a good object-based representation of events without generics, and .NET didn't get those until version 2 (three and a half years after .NET 1.0 shipped).
-Different event sources need to be able to report different data, and .NET events could provided a way to parameterize events by type.
+Different event sources need to be able to report different data, and .NET events provided a way to parameterize events by type.
 But once generics came along, it became possible to define types such as `IObservable<T>`, and the main advantage that events offered went away.
 (The other benefit was some language support for implementing and subscribing to events, but in principle that's something that could have been done for Rx if Microsoft had chosen to.
 It's not a feature that required events to be fundamentally different from other features of the type system.)

 Consider the example we've just worked through.
 It was possible to define our own custom LINQ operator, `Quiescent`, because `IObservable<T>` is just an interface like any other, meaning that we're free to write extension methods for it.
 You can't write an extension method for an event.